pulsar-labs/site/content/research/lnn.md

     "machine learning"
 ]
 +++
-# White Paper - Application of a Lightweight Distance-Based Classification Algorithms in Nano-Satellite Technology
+# White Paper - Application of a Lightweight Distance-Based Classification-Algorithm in Nano-Satellite Technology
 By: Tobias Jone

 ## Introduction